andyatkinson/andyatkinson.github.io/consulting.md

 <cite>- Brendan, VP of Engineering</cite>

-> Andrew provided training on query plans and indexes while rewriting an important application query, and improving the performance with new indexes.
+> Andrew provided training on query plans and indexes while rewriting an important application query, supported with new indexes, to greatly improve its performance.
 <cite>- John, Director of Engineering</cite>